asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 .. note::

   The Backup and Restore functionality differs from migrating to another Wallet Solution (also known as Data Portability).
-In the latter scenario, the User wishes to transition from their current Wallet Solution to a different one, possibly because the current solution is no longer supported, as highlighted in Annex 2 of ARF.
+In the latter scenario, the User wishes to transition from their current Wallet Solution to a different one, possibly because the current solution is no longer supported, as highlighted in Annex 2 of `EIDAS-ARF`_.

 Backup Flow
 -----------